uweeby/Insight/README.md

 Download this project and open in Unity.
 Download Mirror from one of the two locations listed above.
 Run the example scenes in editor.

+Notes:
-Note: The Spawner example requires the use of the build menu (Under Tools at the top) to have a seperate running Standalone to spawn.
+-The Spawner example requires the use of the build menu (Under Tools at the top) to have a seperate running Standalone to spawn.
+-Insight Examples are setup to use Telepathy by default.
+By convention Insight will use Port 7000 and Mirror (NetworkManager) will use port 7777+.

 # Examples:
 1. SimpleConnection - Shows an InsightServer autostart and a InsightClient autoconnect.